michaelcanudas/michaelcanudas/README.md

 ## About Me

 Hey!
 My name is Michael Canudas, and I am a programmer from New York.
 I started learning programming when I was just 12 years old, and have been advancing my skills ever since.
-I currently know c#, typescript, javascript, swift, golang, python, and java.
-I have experience using different applications/librarys such as Unity, JavaFX, and React.
+I currently know c++, typescript, javascript, swift, python, and java.
+However, I am most advanced in c# and golang.
+I have experience using different applications/librarys such as Unity, JavaFX, Fiber, React and Svelte.
 My favorite things to create are games and webapps, however I am always interested in creating other applications as well.

 ## About Projects